 Evenings can be as quiet or as busy as you like in the city centre.
 With plenty of local and international restaurants, a thriving pub trade, trendy cocktail bars, and live music venues, you can party the night away into the early hours.

 If you’re wondering where to stay in Cardiff city centre, it has an excellent selection of hostels, B&Bs, and budget priced accommodation, as well as 3, 4, and 5 star hotels, and a popular campsite.

-2. Riverside, a historic inner-city multi-cultural suburb of Cardiff
+2. Riverside, where to stay in Cardiff in a historic inner-city multi-cultural suburb

 If you’re thinking about where to stay in Cardiff away from the night-time hubbub of the city centre, consider Riverside.

 Originally a group of cottages on the west bank of the River Taff, Riverside was constructed in the later part of the 16th century.
 During WWII, Cardiff docks were a constant target for German bombers, and all of Riverside’s Blackstone Street was destroyed, and the surrounding area badly damaged.

 Nonetheless, it wasn’t until the 1970s that the area was eventually flattened, and new homes, shops and businesses built on the site.